 Making a Cinephile: Chris Kelly Finds His Voice in “Other People”

-The three standout aspects of the film are Jessie Plemons’s performance, for which he will likely earn his first Oscar nomination, Molly Shannon’s revelatory, incendiary portrayal of a middle-aged woman coming to grips with age and death, and Chris Kelly’s sharp script, which displays witty dialogue and walks a seemingly seamless line between gut-busting laughter and raw, uncompromising sadness.
-Shannon’s latest addition to her dramatic role filmography will undoubtedly earn her an Oscar nomination, if not a win.
+The three standout aspects of the film are Plemons’s performance, for which he should have earned his first Oscar nomination, Shannon’s revelatory, incendiary portrayal of a middle-aged woman coming to grips with age and death, and Kelly’s sharp script, which displays witty dialogue and walks a seemingly seamless line between gut-busting laughter and raw, uncompromising sadness.
+Shannon’s latest addition to her dramatic role filmography is the most underrated performance of the decade.
 It is that good.

 I will not spoil the ending, but it will leave you emotionally drained, satisfied, inspired, and reinvigorated.
 The film instilled a lasting effect long after viewing that permeates one’s psyche; it reminds the audience of the importance of the little things.
 The moments in between the moments we so often overlook or take for granted.
 The film is at its best when it explores these minuscule but immutable moments, examples of which can be seen in scenes between David and Joanne; I would watch the duo laugh and cry together for an entire feature length film.